SoftDev4Research/4OSS-lesson/_episodes/03-use-registry.md

 The Astrophysics Source Code Library (ASCL) is a free online registry for source codes of interest to astronomers and astrophysicists and lists codes that have been used in research that has appeared in, or been submitted to, peer-reviewed publications.
 It is fairly simple compared to other registries, but it focused on a particular domain (astrophysics).

 4. [BioCatalogue](http://www.biocatalogue.org)
 The BioCatalogue is a curated catalogue of Life Science Web Services.
 The BioCatalogue was launched in June 2009 at the Intelligent Systems for Molecular Biology Conference.
 The project is a collaboration between the myGrid project at the University of Manchester led by Carole Goble and the European Bioinformatics Institute led by Rodrigo Lopez.
 It is funded by the Biotechnology and Biological Sciences Research Council.
 It contains only web services.
-The BioCatalogue is based on an open source Ruby on Rails codebase
+The BioCatalogue is based on an open source Ruby on Rails codebase.

 5. [Metadata tools from the US Federal Geographic Data Committee](https://wiki.osgeo.org/wiki/Metadata_software) This is a complete list of tools for capturing software metadata in the Geographic Data domain.